 It is not unusual to find that your grades are not as high as you are used to receiving at home, particularly if you encounter difficulty adapting to new academic expectations.
 When receiving your final grades, be careful not to confuse your hard effort with your actual performance judged objectively: remember that the goal of study abroad is to build knowledge and competence, not just to earn a good grade.
 It is also important to note that each host institution or program will have its own grading system based on cultural norms.
 In many countries, a B or C is considered very good, and the highest grades are extremely hard to achieve.
 It will be your job to learn about your host culture's system and adapt accordingly.

 A successful study abroad experience really depends on your positive predisposition to learn in an unfamiliar academic and social system.
 You won't understand everything immediately.
 However, work hard and maintain an open mind.
 If you take a proactive approach to learning and engage voluntarily in learning activities that complement your curriculum, you will develop your artistic and cross-cultural skills.

 Although challenging, we urge you to distance yourself as much as possible from other U.S. students.
 Make a conscious effort to expand your academic and social interactions beyond the students on your program.
 Staying in a group is often a barrier to integration into local society, reducing opportunities for new cultural experiences and learning.

 Preparation for Study Abroad

-MICA's Office of International Affairs provides advising, pre-departure sessions, and a study abroad guide that are designed to facilitate your preparation for and adaptation to living and studying abroad.
-You are required to attend a pre-departure orientation and read the study abroad guide.
-We provide a lot of imporant information at orientation and in the guide that you won't want to miss.
+MICA's Office of International Affairs provides advising, pre-departure sessions, and a study abroad student handbook to guide you in your preparation for and adaptation to living and studying abroad.
+You are required to attend a pre-departure orientation and read the study abroad handbook.
+Both the pre-departure orientation and handbook provide essential information on traveling, safety, academics, cultural adjustment and more.